FirelyTeam/firely-docs/vonk/facade/databasemodel.rst

     ``IResource`` is an abstraction from actual Resource objects as they are known to specific versions of the Hl7.Fhir.Net API.
     See :ref:`classes_iresource`.

-..
-  TODO: add reference to Important classes from components documentation when IResource is explained there